Palm Tree Polyps

 Clavularia Coral Habitat: The Clavularia genus are found in most areas throughout the reef but are more common on back-reef slopes, fore-reef slopes, and rubble zones with tidal currents.

-Status The Clavularia genus is not on the IUCN Red List for Endangered Species.
+The Clavularia genus is not on the IUCN Red List for Endangered Species.

-Description What do Clavularia Corals look like: The Clavularia genus is an encrusting mat-like coral.
+What do Clavularia Corals look like: The Clavularia genus is an encrusting mat-like coral.
 They form mats that are flat, unlayered and connect to form a mesh-like structure which contains the polyps.
-All the polyps are housed in tubular calyces that are .5 to 2" tall (1 to 5 cm).
+All the polyps are housed in tubular calyces that are .5 to 2″ tall (1 to 5 cm).
 The polyps can retreat completely into the base of their individual calyx.

 The mats of the Clavularia corals can be brown, gray or tan.
 They have 8 tentacles and the polyps come in a variety of colors such as green, purple, yellow, white, brown pinkish cream or cream.
 The centers can also be contrasting colors.
 Most species have tentacles with long feathery pinnae that can be very lush.
 They can also look like a solid "feather" with stiffer "plumes" and all species have tentacles of varying length.
 Some species have a more tubular or thick tentacle.
 Not to be confused with Star Polyps that have straight thin tentacles.